-These improvements have produced a “chicken and egg” conundrum for mobile network operators: the more data capacity they make available, the more complex and data-hungry equipment the device manufacturers offer, and the more sophisticated the demands of end-users become.
+These improvements have produced a “chicken and egg” conundrum for mobile network operators: the more data capacity they make available, the more complex and data-hungry applications are developed for smartphones and tablets, and the more sophisticated the demands of end-users become.
 The latest of these demands is “seamless connectivity” – the ability to move an application amongst devices: for instance, tablet to smartphone to home entertainment center – without interruption of the content.
 To provide this capability requires access to, and control of, the content over multiple networks: WiFi hotspot, cellular and landline.
 (It’s not just a technical challenge –associated billing needs a plethora of roaming agreements as well.)

 In all this, there is one certainty that must be considered: wireless spectrum is limited.
 In the long run, this must mean only those connections which MUST be mobile should be wireless.
 As much service delivery as possible must be routed through fixed (fiber) networks to as close as possible to the point of consumption.
 We’re already seeing the rise of television and radio services delivered over the internet, with more choice of material and timing than terrestrial or satellite broadcast can match.
 And in mobile networks, today’s WiFi offload becomes the starting point for the norm of tomorrow, freeing up cellular system capacity to give mobile users the best possible service.